openresty/srcache-nginx-module/README.markdown

 You can use the [srcache_store_skip](http://wiki.nginx.org/HttpSRCacheModule#srcache_store_skip) and [srcache_store_max_size](http://wiki.nginx.org/HttpSRCacheModule#srcache_store_max_size) directives to disable caching for certain requests in case of a cache miss.

+Since the `v0.12rc7` release, both the response status line, response headers, and response bodies will be put into the cache.
+By default, the following special response headers will not be cached:

+* Connection
+* Keep-Alive
+* Proxy-Authenticate
+* Proxy-Authorization
+* TE
+* Trailers
+* Transfer-Encoding
+* Upgrade
+* Set-Cookie

+You can use the [srcache_store_pass_header](http://wiki.nginx.org/HttpSRCacheModule#srcache_store_pass_header) and/or [srcache_store_hide_header](http://wiki.nginx.org/HttpSRCacheModule#srcache_store_hide_header) directives to control what headers to cache and what not.

 This directive works in an output filter.

 srcache_store_max_size